mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 * CoreDNS could provide an API to let solve the AMCE Challenge for other (web-)servers
 * CoreDNS could use the API of another DNS provider to obtain a certificate for domain without having to be the autoritative DNS server itself

+## Final Words
+This Plugin was created as part of the 2022 Google Summer of Code.
+As a student I had made some small contributions to open-source projects here and there but nothing that comes even close to the scale of this project.
+I want to thank my mentors Yong Tang and Paul Greenberg who guided me on this journey and
+I would recommended anyone who wants to get started in open-source development to apply for the next Google Summer of Code.
+Due to my mentors I was not only able to make major contribution to CoreDNS but they also taught me a lot about the economics of open-source technologies.
+The lessons I learned during these months will without a doubt ...

 ## References
 CoreDNS: https://github.com/coredns/coredns